rremigius/mozel/README.md

 A Mozel is a strongly-typed model, which ensures that its properties are of the correct type, both at runtime and compile-time (Typescript).
 It is easy to define a Mozel, and it brings a number of useful features.
-The JSON import/export feature makes it easy to share Mozels between frontend and backend.

 Mozel can be used both in Typescript and plain Javascript.